If you'd like to go beyond plain burger recipes then these tips will help you create the most juicy and flavorful gourmet burgers ever...

 Ground chuck from the shoulder portion has the right amount of fat, usually between 16% and 18%, compared to more lean cuts that have considerably less.

-Look for regular to medium ground and avoid lean to extra lean.
+Look for medium ground and avoid lean to extra lean.
+If you go for lean or extra lean then add some ground pork to increase the fat content.

 For extra flavor combine 1 part ground sirloin with 2 parts ground chuck and still maintain suitable fat content.